Earth1998/MCSA/README.md

 # MCSA

-Code for paper "**MCSA: deciphering drug responses and mechanisms of action via dynamic alignment of heterogeneous pharmacogenomic data**" (Submitted).
+**An interpretable multi-context self-alignment framework for continual drug response prediction and pharmacogenomic analysis**

 ## Table of Contents
   - [Abstract](#Abstract)